Skip to Main Content

 We cultivate a culturally affirming, inclusive, and welcoming space where Latinx students can show up authentically, be heard in the fullness of their voices, and be seen for the complexity of their diverse experiences.

-Undocumented Resource Center
+Monarch Unity Resource Center

 The Undocumented Resource Center (URC) at San Diego State University was created in 2020 through the efforts of Education Without Borders (EWB), students, staff, faculty, and alumni.
 The URC aims to offer a safe space where undocumented students (including mixed-status families), faculty, staff, and allies can build community.
 In addition, the URC facilitates campus-wide education and awareness about the challenges undocuemented students may face due to their legal status.